-Objective: That clearance of native vegetation within a priority vegetation area: (a) does not result in unreasonable loss of priority vegetation; b) is appropriately managed to adequately protect identified priority vegetation; and minimises and appropriately manages impacts from construction and development activities.
-Acceptable Sol utions Performance Criteria
+That clearance of native vegetation within a priority vegetation area:

-Clearance of native vegetation within a priority vegetation area must be within a hamlet or road area shown on the approved subdivision other than on the lot described on folio of the Register 160924/1.
+- (a) does not result in unreasonable loss of priority vegetation; - (b) is appropriately managed to adequately protect identified priority vegetation; and - (c) minimises and appropriately manages impacts from construction and development activities.

-Clearance of native vegetation within the lot described on folio of the Register 160924/1 must be for:
+Acceptable Solutions Performance Criteria A1 P1.1 Clearance of native vegetation within a priority vegetation area must be within a hamlet or road area shown on the approved subdivision other than Clearance of native vegetation within the lot described on folio of the Register 160924/1 must be for: on the lot described on folio of the Register 160924/1. (a) bushfire hazard management, including for the provision of a fire track or an emergency exit track; (b) provision of a bush path; (c) an existing use on the site, provided any clearance is contained within the minimum area necessary to be cleared to provide adequate bushfire protection, as recommended by the Tasmanian Fire Service or an accredited person; (d) clearance of native vegetation where it is demonstrated that on-going pre-existing

-- bushfire hazard management, including for the provision of a fire track or an emergency exit track; - (b) provision of a bush path; - an existing use on the site, provided any clearance is contained within the minimum area necessary to be cleared to provide adequate bushfire protection, as recommended by the Tasmanian Fire Service or an accredited person; - (d) clearance of native vegetation where it is demonstrated that on-going pre-existing management cannot ensure the survival of the priority vegetation and there is little potential for long-term persistence; or - (e) the clearance of native vegetation that is of limited scale relative to the extent of priority vegetation on the site.
+- management cannot ensure the survival of the priority vegetation and there is little potential for long-term persistence; or - (e) the clearance of native vegetation that is of limited scale relative to the extent of priority vegetation on the site.